stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Rock of Ages
+1. How Great Is Our God
-2. Before the Throne of God Above
+2. Beautiful Saviour
-3. His Mercy is More
+3. Holy Holy Holy
-4. And Can It Be
+4. Undivided

 ## 4pm
 1. Hear Our Prayer